TCU Horned Frogs football: Sonny Dykes era (2022–present)

 On November 26, 2021, SMU head coach Sonny Dykes left to take over the rival TCU football program as head coach.
 Dykes also has head coaching experience at Louisiana Tech and California and signed a six-year contract with the Horned Frogs.

 In his first season, Dykes went 12–0 before losing to Kansas State in the Big 12 Championship Game.
 The Horned Frogs finished 12–1 and ranked 3rd in the College Football Playoff rankings.
 They beat the Michigan Wolverines in the college football semi-final on December 31, 2022, 51–45.
 They played the Georgia Bulldogs in the College Football Playoff National Championship on January 9, 2023, with the Bulldogs coming out victorious 65–7 to win their second title in a row.

+TCU started the 2023 season ranked #17 before being upset by Colorado.
+The team could not recover and finished the season with a 5-7 record.

+The 2024 season was a return to form for TCU, winning 8 regular season games and winning the New Mexico Bowl against Louisiana 34-3.